banspatel58/Hare-and-Turtle-Race/README.md

 # The-Hare-and-The-Turtle-Race

-Goal: To familiarize ourselves with the concept of pointers, syntax of c++ and to develop the stimulation of famous Tortoise and Hare fable.
+Goal: Develop the stimulation of famous Tortoise and Hare fable.

 Input:
 * None.